2015 World Matchplay

 The 2015 BetVictor World Matchplay was the 22nd annual staging of the World Matchplay, organised by the Professional Darts Corporation.
-The tournament took place at the Winter Gardens, Blackpool, from 18–26 July 2015.
+The tournament took place at the Winter Gardens, Blackpool, from 18 to 26 July 2015.

 Phil Taylor was the defending champion, having won the last seven editions of the event and he reached the semi-finals, where his 38-game unbeaten run came to the end against James Wade.
 Michael van Gerwen won his first World Matchplay title by defeating Wade 18–12 in the final.

 Prize money

 The prize fund was increased to £450,000 after being £400,000 for the previous five editions of this event.

 Format

 In previous stagings of the event all games had to be won by two clear legs with no sudden-death legs.
 However, in 2013 after consulting the host broadcaster Sky Sports, the PDC decided that games will now only proceed for a maximum of six extra legs before a tie-break leg is required.
 For example, in a best of 19 legs first round match, if the score reaches 12–12 then the 25th leg will be the decider.